WangWenhao0716/ISC-Track1-Submission/Pretrain/README.md

 Note: If an NCCL error occurs, please delete ```configure_nccl()``` in Line 75 of ```train.py```.

+Note: If a FileNotFind erro occurs, please re-run the given codes.

 Note: The above pre-training codes support training from a checkpoint.